A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 Are you safe from a lightning when you are inside the car?

-Suppose you are inside a car when lightning strikes, then stay inside the car but keep your hands off the doors, windows, or any metal frame structures in your car because metals are good conductors of electricity.
+Suppose you are inside a car when lightning strikes, then stay inside the car and roll up the windows but keep your hands off the doors, windows, or any metal frame structures in your car because metals are good conductors of electricity.
 Also, remember not to touch any wired devices in your car.

 When the lightning hits your car, it travels over the metal frame and jumps over the tires to hit the ground, and you are safe if you are not touching any metal parts of the car or using any wired devices inside the car.